 Vivenna shifted uncomfortably.
 They’d sent the nurse for an undertaker, but he hadn’t arrived yet.
 Still, she wasn’t so much worried about Lemks as the propriety of the event.
 Having a pair of toughs ransack the house?
 It seemed a bit. . .unseemly.

 Denth must have noticed her discomfort.
-He paused on the stairs.
 “We don’t have to, if you don’t want us to.”

 “Sure,” Tonk Fah said.
 “We’ll never know what Lemks was up to, though.”

-“Continue,” Vivenna said, sighing.
+“Continue,” Vivenna said.
 “But I’m going to supervise.”

 “Actually, I doubt that you will,” Denth said.